IGNF/FLAIR-1/README.md

-## option 2 : Google Colab
+### Option 2: Google Colab

 If you choose to use the notebook from the starting-kit in Google Colab, some steps are needed:

-:: create a link of the flair-one-starting-kit shared directory to your drive (right click and "create link in Drive").
+- Create a link of the flair-one-starting-kit shared directory to your drive (right click and "create link in Drive").
 Alternatively, you can download and upload the whole content of the starting-kit into your drive.

-:: open the flair-one-baseline.ipynb notebook in Colab
+- Open the flair-one-baseline.ipynb notebook in Colab
-:: if you are using a link to the shared notebook it has read only rights: select File --> Save a copy in Drive (will make a copy in your drive allowing read and write)
+- If you are using a link to the shared notebook it has read only rights: select File --> Save a copy in Drive (will make a copy in your drive allowing read and write)
-:: select Runtime --> Change runtime type and select GPU
+- Select Runtime --> Change runtime type and select GPU
-:: uncomment the first notebook cell and run it (check for the path if you are using a copy of the content).
+- Uncomment the first notebook cell and run it (check for the path if you are using a copy of the content).
 This will mount your drive to the local Colab VM and allow accessing the dataset files.
 The cell will also install missing libraries on the VM needed to run the baseline code.

+## Contact

+For any requests, questions, suggestions, feel free to contact us at ai-challenge@ign.fr